takutoez/Navinival/README.md

 # Navinival

-This repository is just private now.
+This repository is just in private now.
-If any question, please send me E-mail.
+If any questions, please send me E-mail.